Manage OLE

 If an OLE object is already embedded in a slide, you can easily access that object and modify its data this way:

-3. Access the OLEObjectFrame shape.
+- Access the OLEObjectFrame shape.
 In our example, we used the previously created PPTX that has one shape on the first slide.
-We then cast that object as an OleObjectFrame.
-This was the desired OLE Object Frame to be accessed.
+We then cast that object as an IOleObjectFrame.
+This was the desired OLE object frame to be accessed.

-8. Change the OLE object data from stream data.
-In the example below, an OLE Object Frame (an Excel chart object embedded in a slide) is accessed—and then its file data is modified to change the chart data:
+In the example below, an OLE object frame (an Excel chart object embedded in a slide) is accessed, and its file data is modified to update the chart data.

 {